-The inhibitor in Scania Corrosion Inhibitor is free of nitrites.
+The inhibitor in Scania Corrosion Inhibitoris free of nitrites.

-The correct corrosion inhibitor content is 8-12% by volume.
+The correct proportion of anti-corrosive is 8-12% by volume.

 - Topping up with 1.0% Scania Corrosion Inhibitor by volume should be done after every 2,400 hours of operation. - Never top up with water alone or corrosion inhibitor alone!
 Fluid losses must always be replaced with pre-mixed coolant: water + 10% Scania Corrosion Inhibitor by volume. - Note: The coolant should be changed when the cooling system is cleaned: every 4,800 hours or at least every 5 years.